Magical megalithic stones in Portugal

 Standing in the municipality of Evora, Portugal, is Almendres Cromlech.
 Featuring 95 standing stones, this is the largest group of megalithic stones in the Iberia Peninsula.
 It’s a “must” visit.
 And go quickly!

-The stones are 4-6 feet tall, roundish shapes and are spread out randomly – not creating a circle or another geometrical shape.
 I loved being able to walk among them freely.
 I checked every single stone.
-It was a such pleasure to be up close and personal.
-A very different experience from the Stonehenge.
-I hope that they don’t close this off because part of the beauty of this visit was to be able to walk in between the stones and enjoy them.
+It was such a pleasure to be up close and personal.
+It was a very different experience from Stonehenge.
+I hope they don’t close this off because part of the beauty of this visit was walking in between the stones and enjoying them.
 Some had faint designs on them.
 A real treasure.

 The Almendres Menhir